manuelbecker123/booking-system-zumba/README.md

 - Java EE (Servlets, JSP)
 - JDBC for database communication
 - MySQL for data storage
-- Apache Tomcat for deployment
+- Apache Tomcat 9.0 for deployment
 - Maven for build and dependency management
-- HTML, CSS, JSP for frontend
+- JSP, CSS, Bootstrap for frontend

 ---